Glossary

 WIMBA

-A mainly voice-based Internet tool that has synchronous and asynchronous channels for online communication purposes
+a mainly voice-based Internet tool that has synchronous and asynchronous channels for online communication purposes

 Yellow Pages